Essay

 My Part III Essay (more commonly called a masters dissertation at other universities) was titled Quantum Cohomology and the Seidel Representation, and this was set by Jack Smith.
 A copy of my essay can be found here1.

-A (work-in-progress)2 description of my essay is as follows:
+A brief description (partially rewritten March 2026) for non-experts of the content of the essay is as follows:

 The second part of the title is to do with the Seidel representation, which is a map $\pi_0(\tilde G) \to QH^*(M)$, where $\tilde G$ is a covering of the free loop space on $\mathrm{Ham}(M)$.
 The way that we construct the action is to first use the PSS isomorphism above, so we need to instead construct an action on Hamiltonian Floer homology.
 In this case, there is a natural action on the chain complex, which can be interpreted through the PSS isomorphism as counting pseudoholomorphic sections of an appropriate symplectic fibre bundle, constructed using the clutching construction.
 This is where the action enters, as we have a natural $S^1$ action, which we can use to glue the two hemispheres together.